JaykeBird/ssui/SsuiWindows11Interop/README.md

 being outside the actual window itself.
 I don't know what the cause of this issue is, so I'm not quite sure yet how to solve it.

+For now, you could add on extra resize grippers at the corners of the window to help make it easier for users to recognize areas where they can resize the window.

 ## Which version to use

 Different versions of this package (SolidShineUi.Wpf.Windows11Interop) are intended to be used